Look at the image and tell me what you see?

-How would you answer?
-Most would describe a small black dot which has been left behind by a pen, or others may describe its exact location upon the page.
+What is your answer?
+Most would describe a small black and some may also describe its exact location upon the page.
 Very few people see the space which surrounds it, the potential, the what if?

-If we spend too much time looking at our kids (and ourselves) as the black dot, focusing in only on what is directly in front of us and failing to see and strengthen the potential of everything else which surrounds us, we will never grow.
+If we spend too much time looking at the black dot, focusing in only on what is directly in front of us, then we are failing to see the potential.
+Our growth is in the potential.

-We live in a world in which we are putting restrictions upon ourselves.
-We will only eat organic, no lactose, must do 3 forms of exercise a day in case at 40 we were to lose something that we once had.
-By restricting ourselves we are making our lives smaller and are becoming less open to change and the element of surprise.
-We are closing doors to the unexpected and when it does happen we are unsure how to deal with it.
+We live in a world of self-imposed restrictions.
+We must eat healthily, exercise each day, make time to be grateful...... don't get me wrong these are intelligent life choices, but in our rush, for perfection, we may be missing something.
+By restricting ourselves, we are making our lives smaller and are becoming less open to change and the element of surprise.
+We are closing doors to the unexpected, and when the unexpected does happen, we are unsure how to deal with it.

-When speaking with a friend he told me, "I drink black coffee at home because I don't like the milk in the fridge, when I was younger I drank it white with one sugar and when I'm in town I might drink either depending on my mood!"
-He chuckled, proud to say "I'm open to the 'what' might happen."
+Speaking with an insightful yogi friend he once told me, "I drink black coffee at home because I don't like milk in the fridge, when I was younger I drank it white with one sugar and when I'm in town I might drink either, depending on my mood!"
+He chuckled, proud to say "I'm open to 'what' might happen."